SourPatchNom/C969-Software-II/README.md

 # C969-Software-II

 This was my passing submission for the C969 Software II course!
 Was fun to build and have reviewed!
+I have since graduated so I though I would open-source this!
+If you're looking at this and are a student, good luck, you got this!

 # License